Battle of the Milvian Bridge: Vision of Constantine

 Some have considered the vision in a solar context (e.g. as a solar halo phenomenon called a sun dog), which may have preceded the Christian beliefs later expressed by Constantine.
 Coins of Constantine depicting him as the companion of a solar deity were minted as late as 313, the year following the battle.
 The solar deity Sol Invictus is often pictured with a nimbus or halo.
 Various emperors portrayed Sol Invictus on their official coinage, with a wide range of legends, only a few of which incorporated the epithet invictus, such as the legend SOLI INVICTO COMITI, claiming the Unconquered Sun as a companion to the emperor, used with particular frequency by Constantine.
 Constantine's official coinage continues to bear images of Sol until 325/6.
 A solidus of Constantine as well as a gold medallion from his reign depict the Emperor's bust in profile jugate with Sol Invictus, with the legend INVICTUS CONSTANTINUS.
 The official cults of Sol Invictus and Sol Invictus Mithras were popular amongst the soldiers of the Roman Army.
 Statuettes of Sol Invictus, carried by the standard-bearers, appear in three places in reliefs on the Arch of Constantine.
 Constantine's triumphal arch was carefully positioned to align with the colossal statue of Sol by the Colosseum, so that Sol formed the dominant backdrop when seen from the direction of the main approach towards the arch.

+However, other historians have discounted Eusebius's later account of a vision entirely.
+John Julius Norwich argued that "the vision of the Cross above the battlefield ... never occurred.
+Had it done so, it is unthinkable that there should not be a single reference to it in any of the contemporary histories until the Life of Constantine", and that Eusebius's "specific statement that 'the whole army ... witnessed the miracle'" is implausible.
+On the other hand, Norwich did concede that shortly before the battle, Constantine must have undergone "some profound spiritual experience", and that Eusebius's story was likely not so much "a deliberate falsehood" as "a possibly unconscious exaggeration", with Constantine adding "a gentle gloss" to his recollections which the author then uncritically noted down or embellished.